zacharyedwardsdowns/chd/README.md

 `. chdinstall`

-Since install appends to the user's .profile and .bash_aliases a log out is needed to complete installation.

 ### Uninstall

 To uninstall chd, if it is installed, simply run the following from any directory:

 `. chduninstall`

-Similarly to install, uninstall needs log out to complete uninstallation.

 ### Usage